digitalmaxime/Dotnet_Api_Intermediate/GraphQL/GraphQL/Documentation/readme.md

 # GraphQL with .NET Core

-Demo using dockerized mssql and graphql with .net core
+Graphql demo with .net core and Hotchocolate using dockerized database

 Visualizing the data with GraphQL localhost:5000/graphql